miguoliang/a-few-words/README.md

 ## Roadmap

 - [x] Users can capture new words from web pages by clicking the menu item in the context menu.
-- [x] Users can login to the web app and view the captured words.
+- [ ] Users can browse and remove the captured words in both of web app and Chrome extension.
 - [ ] Users can review words and mark them as learned or not learned in both of web app and Chrome extension.
-- [ ] The application provides a forgetting curve algorithm implementation to help users practice words.
+- [ ] Users can practice words with the help of the application's forgetting curve algorithm implementation.
+- [ ] Users can trace their learning progress in both of web app and Chrome extension.

 ## Support